Arizona general education curriculum (AGEC)

 The Arizona public community colleges and universities have agreed upon a common structure for a general education core.
 This curriculum provides students attending any Arizona public community college with the opportunity to build a general education program that is transferable to any other state institution without loss of credit.
 This common agreement is called the Arizona General Education Curriculum or AGEC.

-The AGEC is composed of 35-37 credit hours of lower-division general education coursework in which a student may prepare for transfer.
+The AGEC is composed of 35 to 37 credit hours of lower-division general education coursework in which a student may prepare for transfer.

-The AGEC has three forms: AGEC-A, AGEC-B and AGEC-S. Refer to https://aztransfer.com/generaleducation/ for a detailed description of each AGEC.
+The AGEC has three forms: AGEC-A, AGEC-B and AGEC-S. A detailed description of each AGEC is available at https://aztransfer.com/generaleducation/.

 Community colleges are responsible for certifying the date of completion of the AGEC on the official institutional transcripts.